How to Break the Conflict Cycles in Couple Relationships

 At Relationships for Life, I can assist you to explore these dynamics in your relationship and find ways of feeling closer in your relationship in Couples' Therapy.

 Clare Mézes sees individuals and couples at her private practice in North York and Toronto as well as online.
-She is a Registered Psychotherapist (CRPO), a Registered Marriage and Family Therapist (CAMFT), a Certified Couple and Family Therapist (OAMFT/AAMFT), a Certified Sex Therapist (ASTO), and a Certified Relational Life Therapist & Facilitator (RLT).
+She is a Registered Psychotherapist (CRPO), a Registered Couple and Family Therapist (CACFT), a Certified Couple and Family Therapist (OAMFT/AAMFT), a Certified Sex Therapist (ASTO), and a Certified Relational Life Therapist & Facilitator (RLT).
 She has an uncanny ability to get to the heart of issues giving individuals and couples the tools they need to optimize the full potential of their relationships.

 Reach Out